nats-io/natscli/README.md

 #### Deleting Sets

-Finally for demonstration you can also delete the whole Message Set and recreate it so we're ready for creating the observables:
+Finally for demonstration purposes, you can also delete the whole Message Set and recreate it so then we're ready for creating the observables:

 ```
 $ jsm ms rm ORDERS -f